anon-blue/anon.blue/README.txt

                                                             t he internet isdsdw
-okay what the hell is going on here i dont ebven know what iim rwriting he e hek ohelphelphelpfffffI mean WAKE UP, BEFORE YOU FORGET HOW TO fdfd UP BEFORE YOU FO RGET HOT WO WAKE UP WAKE UP WAKE UP WAKE PEEPEPEP PEPE  PE  P$rgbdfbvcco?
+okay what the hell is going on here i dont ebven know what iim rwriting he e hek ohelphelphelpfffffI mean WAKE UP, BEFORE YOU FORGET HOW TO fdfd UP BEFORE YOU FO RGET HOT WO WAKE UPfuck this shiptP WAKE PEEPEPEP PEPE  PE  P$rgbdfbvcco?
                           D on ot stop playing, freedom is so near, can't you he ar it?
                                                    m  y nipples explode with del